 If you have a copy of Altera's "Quartus" software, you can load your own custom FPGA content into the module, and use softGlue to talk to it. softGlue was designed with this use in mind, though we don't yet have documentation on how it's done.

-Here are a few examples of the sorts of things that can be accomplished with softGlue:
+Here are a few examples of the sorts of things that can be accomplished with softGlue and EPICS:

 Earlier versions of softGlue implented many components with both inverting and noninverting outputs.
 Beginning with 2.0, signal inversion is accomplished by appending '